-NORTH CAROLINA COUNTY IN THE GENERAL COURT OF JUSTICE COURT DIVISION

-FILE #:

-FILM #:

-PLAINTIF F

--V- CERTIFICATE OF READINESS
+CERTIFICATE OF READINESS

-DEFENDA ANT

-(name the party you endant, third party, (underline one) I hereby certify
+As counsel of record for (name the party you represent), who is a plaintiff, defendant, third party, (underline one) I hereby certify that:

-A. I know of no procedural matters which would delay the trial of the case when called for jury trial;

-В. All motions existing of record this date have been heard or otherwise disposed of;

-C. I know of no parties the trial date; s or witnesses desired that will not be available on

-D. I know of no curre continuance; ent reason that would cause me to move for a

-E. I am ready for trial.
+- A. I know of no procedural matters which would delay the trial of the case when called for jury trial; - B. All motions existing of record this date have been heard or otherwise disposed of; - C. I know of no parties or witnesses desired that will not be available on the trial date; - D. I know of no current reason that would cause me to move for a continuance; - E. I am ready for trial.

-This the day of
+This the day of .

-Attorney

-History Not e.